-AMONG the various phenomena which attest the influence of the mind on the bodily organs, it is only of late years that sufficient notice has been taken of those peculiar effects which depend on the act of concentrating the attention singly and severally upon them.\ The influence of the will on the voluntary organs, and of the passions and emotions of mind upon other parts of the animal economy, have long been the subject of study.
-Not equally so the influence of the consciousness thus directed by voluntary effort or otherwise to particular organs and parts of the body-a faculty which to a certain extent the mind undoubtedly possesses; and which, though closely or even indissolubly linked with others of its functions, is nevertheless essentially distinct in its nature and results.
-It may be exercised as a mental act, even
+AMONG the various phenomena which attest the influence of the mind on the bodily organs, it is only of late years that sufficient notice has been taken of those peculiar effects which depend on the act of directing and concentrating the attention singly and severally upon them.
+The influence of the will on the voluntary organs, and of the passions and emotions of mind upon other parts of the animal economy, have long been the subject of study.
+Not equally so the influence of the simple consciousness thus directed by voluntary effort or otherwise to particular organs and parts of the body-a faculty

-\ At the time when this chapter was first published (1839), Müller had dwelt more explicitly on this subject than any other physiologist; but limiting his considerations chiefly to the effects of attention in augmenting the intensity of ordinary sensations.
-More recently this class of facts has been carefully and ably examined; partly from their relation to the mesmeric and other analogous phenomena; still further, from their intrinsic interest as a branch of physiological inquiry.
-In the writings of Dr. Laycock and Dr. Carpenter, and in several articles of the British and Foreign Med.
+At the time when this chapter was first published (1839), Müller had dwelt more explicitly on this subject than any other physiologist; but limiting his considerations chiefly to the effects of attention in augmenting the intensity of ordinary sensations.
+More recently this class of facts has been carefully and ably examined; partly from their relation to the mesmeric and other analogous phenomena; still further, from their intrinsic interest as branch of physiological inquiry.
+In the writings of Dr. Carpenter and Dr. Laycock, and in several articles of the British and Foreign Med.
 Chirurg.
-Review, the subject is treated with great ability and under all its different bearings.
-EFFECTS OF MENTAL ATTENTION without the suggestion of previous sensation from these parts; and though in such cases originating in the will, it produces no true voluntary movements.
-When, indeed, the attention is directly excited by impressions from the bodily organs, it is not always easy to separate the description from that of sensation itself.
-But we obviously require another name and definition for that act by which the consciousness, with or without such excitement, receives, as it were, a local impulse and direction; remains fixed on one spot with more or less intentness, and for longer or shorter time; and produces effects not merely on the sensations thence derived, but seemingly also in many cases on the physical state and functions of the parts concerned.
+Review, the subject is treated with great ability, and under all its different bearings.

+which to a certain extent the mind undoubtedly possesses; and which, though closely or even indissolubly linked with others of its functions, is nevertheless essentially distinct in its nature and results.
+It may be exercised as a mental act, even without the suggestion of previous sensation from these parts; and though in such cases originating in the will, it produces no true voluntary movements.
+When, indeed, the attention is directly excited by impressions from the bodily organs, it is not easy to separate the description from that of sensation or perception itself.
+But we obviously require another name and definition for that act or state of mind by which the consciousness, with or without external excitement, receives, as it were, a local impulse and direction; - remains fixed on one spot with more or less intentness, and for longer or shorter time; --- and produces effects not merely on the sensations thence derived, but seemingly also in many cases on the physical state and functions of the parts concerned.